getporter/porter/docs/content/custom-dockerfile.md

 debian-based, such as `debian` or `ubuntu` with apt installed.* Mixins assume that apt is available to install packages.

+# Buildkit

+You can use [Buildkit] in your Dockerfile by enabling the [experimental] feature for [build-drivers], and then specifying buildkit as the driver.

+# Variables

 When using a Dockerfile template, you must manually copy any files you need in your bundle using COPY statements.
 A few conventions are followed by Porter to help with this task: